The dumb money follows an idea out of the overwhelming desire for it to be true.

 The dumb money makes you a worse person.

 The bad news is that it gets worse than PokerKaren.
-While the account is clownish – in fact literally cartoonish – the more serious stain on poker media is the Hustler Scandal account.
+While the account is clownish – in fact literally cartoonish in its presentations and memes – the more serious stain on poker media is the Hustler Scandal account.
 This account and the apparent group behind it are posting names and numbers of winners and losers in the game, in order to impugn the Hustler, the players themselves and Billy specifically.
 The difference is, while PokerKaren revels in adolescent insults, the Hustler group is pretending to use math to take down their targets and so feign credibility.

 Statistics takes years to master, but I and many in the community know enough to be aghast at what this account is trying to pass off as suggestive.
 Even disregarding the mistaken inputs, the utter lack of comparative analysis and mitigation of the data using the spread of results (standard deviations, etc.) – yes this is where that magical poker word “variance” comes from – leads the group to all sorts of absurdities.